EleutherAI/pyfra/README.md

  - (Coming soon) Tools for painless functional programming in python
  - (Coming soon) Automated remote environment setup, so you never have to worry about provisioning machines by hand again
  - (Coming soon) High level API for experiment management/scheduling and resource provisioning
+ - (Coming soon) Idempotent resumable data pipelines with no cognitive overhead

 ## Example code